ElectroSoul-Technologies/ElectroSoul_RS485_master_Library/README.md

-# ElectroSoul RS485 Modbus Master Liberary for Arduino IDE
+# ElectroSoul RS485 Modbus Master Library for Arduino IDE

-This is ElectroSoul RS485 Modbus Master Liberary which works great and has beed tested on ElectroSoul ESP32-RS485 Modbus Gateway for Monitoring as well as Controlling various Devices over RS485.
+This is ElectroSoul RS485 Modbus Master Library which works great and has been tested on ElectroSoul ESP32-RS485 Modbus Gateway for Monitoring as well as Controlling various Devices over RS485.

-This Liberary makes it very simple to establish an Industrial Standard RS485 Modbus Communication with OUR ESP32-RS485 Modbus Gateway or any other Arduino compatible board in which you can use TTL to RS485 modules available.
+This Library makes it very simple to establish an Industrial Standard RS485 Modbus Communication with OUR ESP32-RS485 Modbus Gateway or any other Arduino compatible board in which you can use TTL to RS485 modules available.
 <!--
 # ElectroSoul ESP32-RS485 Modbus Gateway
 <a href="https://www.tindie.com/products/electrosoul/esp32-rs485-modbus-gateway/"><img src="https://electrosoul.in/product_photo/RS485_Gateway_WiFi/Picture1.png" title="ESP32-RS485 Modbus Gateway" alt="ESP32-RS485 Modbus Gateway"></a>
 -->
 ## Development Status
-Basic Requirenment are already set for an Industrial RS485 standards with the liberary so that you can directly use the library for your Arduino + RS485 projects.
+Basic Requirenment are already set for an Industrial RS485 standards with the Library so that you can directly use the library for your Arduino + RS485 projects.

 **UART Support**
-  * Liberary supports Hardware UART ✅
+  * Library supports Hardware UART ✅
-  * Software Serial Liberary is also supported ✅
+  * Software Serial Library is also supported ✅
   * Can set different baud rates ✅
   * Data Bit ❌
   * Parity   ❌